Law School Pro Bono Programs

 The pro bono program is funded through law school operating funds.
 The budget is part of the overall budget for the Office of Public Interest and is not separately calculable.

 Student Run Pro Bono Groups/Specialized Law Education Projects

 WCL students also organize annual Alternative Winter and Spring Break trips that send students to domestic or international areas in need of legal and community service assistance.
 Prior trips have included New Orleans, Texas, and the Navaho Nation.

 The tenure policy of American University, Washington College of Law encourages and recognizes faculty contributions to the community, including all pro bono work.

 Faculty members serve as advisors to every student organization.
 The faculty Public Interest Committee also provides advice and support for the Pro Bono Honors Pledge program.

-The Marshall-Brennan program, the clinics, and our myriad human rights, women's rights programs and centers and other initiatives at the law school are all directed by faculty members.
-Though many have academic components, much of the work done through these offices and programs is pro bono and has significant faculty involvement.
+Faculty members direct the Marshall-Brennan program, the clinics, and our myriad human rights, women’s rights programs and centers and other initiatives at the law school..

 Law School Public Interest Programs

 Summer Institutes: For over 20 years, American University Washington College of Law has been training upper-level students and practitioners in emerging legal fields.
 Participants can select from 50+ course offered by our nationally ranked programs and internationally recognized institutes.
 Students can choose course from the multiple practice areas listed below:

 - Environmental Law